AI Fraud

 Vishing and Voice-Phishing Targeting Enterprise Credentials

-Voice-phishing (“vishing”) has shifted from opportunistic phone scams into high-touch, enterprise-grade initial access that reliably compromises SSO credentials, MFA factors, and SaaS admin sessions, often with no software exploit required.
-Recent reporting from Google’s Threat Intelligence Group (GTIG) and Mandiant shows financially motivated crews using IT-impersonation phone calls plus victim-branded credential-harvesting sites to obtain SSO usernames/passwords and MFA codes, then pivoting into high-value cloud apps (e.g., identity providers, email, collaboration, CRM) for data theft and extortion.
+Voice-phishing ("vishing") has shifted from opportunistic phone scams into high-touch, enterprise-grade initial access that reliably compromises SSO credentials, MFA factors, and SaaS admin sessions, often with no software exploit required.
+Recent reporting from Google's Threat Intelligence Group (GTIG) and Mandiant shows financially motivated crews using IT-impersonation phone calls plus victim-branded credential-harvesting sites to obtain SSO usernames and passwords plus MFA codes, then pivoting into high-value cloud apps such as identity providers, email, collaboration, and CRM platforms for data theft and extortion.
 [1]

-A major accelerant is the emergence of real-time, “call-operator friendly” phishing kits.
-Okta Threat Intelligence describes kits that let callers orchestrate what a target sees in the browser during the phone call, synchronizing the attacker’s spoken instructions with the victim’s MFA prompts.
-The kits are explicitly positioned to defeat MFA that is not phishing-resistant (e.g., push approvals, SMS/voice OTP, TOTP) by keeping the victim “in flow” and compliant.
+A major accelerant is the emergence of real-time, call-operator-friendly phishing kits.
+Okta Threat Intelligence describes kits that let callers orchestrate what a target sees in the browser during the phone call, synchronizing the attacker's spoken instructions with the victim's MFA prompts.
+The kits are explicitly positioned to defeat MFA that is not phishing-resistant, such as push approvals, SMS or voice OTP, and TOTP, by keeping the victim in flow and compliant.
 [2]

-The last 12–18 months also show vishing blending with multi-channel pressure tactics.
-In Microsoft Teams-based vishing, attackers first “email-bomb” targets with spam, then pose as help desk via Teams calls, persuading victims to grant remote control or install remote assistance tools.
-[3] A separate, well-documented path uses OAuth/connected-app abuse.
-Vishing victims are guided to approve a malicious “connected app” (e.g., a tampered Data Loader-style app), granting API-level access to cloud data stores without exploiting the SaaS platform itself.
+The last 12 to 18 months also show vishing blending with multi-channel pressure tactics.
+In Microsoft Teams-based vishing, attackers first email-bomb targets with spam, then pose as help desk staff via Teams calls, persuading victims to grant remote control or install remote assistance tools.
+[3] A separate, well-documented path uses OAuth and connected-app abuse.
+Vishing victims are guided to approve a malicious connected app, such as a tampered Data Loader-style app, granting API-level access to cloud data stores without exploiting the SaaS platform itself.
 [4]

-From a defender’s perspective, the key lesson is that identity workflows are the attack surface—especially password resets, MFA enrollment changes, OAuth consent, and session/token persistence.
-Government guidance (e.g., the U.S. phishing-resistant authenticator playbook) explicitly calls out that many common MFA methods remain vulnerable to phishing, push-bombing, SIM swap, and adversary-in-the-middle interception.
-[5] This is why GTIG emphasizes moving toward phishing-resistant MFA (FIDO2 security keys or passkeys) for critical access paths.
-[6]
+From a defender's perspective, the key lesson is that identity workflows are the attack surface, especially password resets, MFA enrollment changes, OAuth consent, and session or token persistence.
+Government guidance such as the U.S. phishing-resistant authenticator playbook explicitly calls out that many common MFA methods remain vulnerable to phishing, push-bombing, SIM swap, and adversary-in-the-middle interception.
+[5] This is why GTIG emphasizes moving toward phishing-resistant MFA for critical access paths.
+[4]

 Incident timeline and what it tells us

-Notable incidents and campaigns in the last 12–18 months
+Notable incidents and campaigns in the last 12 to 18 months

-Date (published / observed) Incident / campaign Primary social-engineering hook Enterprise impact pattern Sources
+Date (published / observed) Incident / campaign Primary social-engineering hook Enterprise impact pattern Source

-Sep 26, 2024 Deepfake Zoom call impersonation targeting a U.S. Senator Believable audio/video impersonation and authority pretext Rising realism of deepfake-enabled impersonation [10]
+Sep 26, 2024 Deepfake Zoom call impersonation targeting a U.S. Senator Believable audio and video impersonation with an authority pretext Rising realism of deepfake-enabled impersonation Public reporting

-Jan 21, 2025 Microsoft Teams vishing + email bombing Spam flood creates panic; attacker poses as IT Victim grants remote access [11]
+Jan 21, 2025 Microsoft Teams vishing plus email bombing Spam flood creates panic while the attacker poses as IT Victim grants remote access CSO Online

-Jun 4, 2025 GTIG: UNC6040 Salesforce vishing → data theft → extortion IT impersonation; malicious connected app approval Large-scale CRM data theft [12]
+Jun 4, 2025 GTIG: UNC6040 Salesforce vishing leading to data theft and extortion IT impersonation and malicious connected app approval Large-scale CRM data theft GTIG

 Anatomy of modern vishing and voice-phishing campaigns